-It’s not just the west coast and Pacific Northwest that boast of incredible mountain lakes.
+It’s not just the West Coast and Pacific Northwest that boasts of incredible mountain lakes.
 In fact, some of the most accessible and beautiful options exist on the east coast.
 The Finger Lakes in New York offer the perfect combination of comfort, beauty, and adventure in the same area.
 Here, you don’t need a backpack.
 As the most popular destination in Upstate New York, the Finger Lakes offer picturesque views of waterfalls, parks, pristine beaches, and comfortable lodging to enjoy while you stay – no tent necessary.
 You can, of course, opt for camping, too, if you prefer.
 Plus, take a day trip around visiting the 100+ wineries and vineyards in the surrounding area.

 Lake Powell – Utah / Arizona Line

 Though they’re not your typical green mountains, Lake Powell is surrounded by beautiful, red clay mountains that add dramatic backdrops.
 The human-made lake is filled with impossibly blue water, run through the red sandstone banks.
 Enjoy beaches all summer long, as well as fishing and other water sports that rival any in the country.

 A nearly endless world of natural beauty in all forms, Utah also boasts some of the most impressive mountain lakes in the country.
 Lake Blanche is one such natural attraction, with stunning backdrop mountains from the Twin Peaks Wilderness Area slipping skyward behind.
 Enjoy hiking, picnics, and other family-friendly activities in the stunning wilderness.